Jenks Leadership Program

 During module three, the teams will execute theirservice projects.

 This program is open to all Boston College freshmen, sophomores, and juniors.
-The 2024 application process (for Jenks 2026) is open.
-The deadline is Monday, September 30, 2024.
+The next application period will be in fall 2025.

 Selection Criteria: